 - a.
 Reviewed the audit scope, plan and report issued by the external auditors and their evaluation of the system of internal controls and followed up on the implementation of recommendation; - b.
 Evaluated the performance of the external auditors and made recommendation to the Board their reappointment and audit fee: and - c.
-Two private sessions were held with the external auditors without the presence of Management and Executive Directors.
+During the financial year, AC members had two (2) private sessions with the external auditors without the presence of Management and Executive Directors.